 As you begin to transact more business electronically, consider the often boilerplate notice provision that you are using in your contracts.
-For every contract that you e-sign, there may be many contract notices that you must deliver (pricing, terms, quantity, product delivery, specification, addendum, breach notices and changes).
+For every contract that you electronic signature, there may be many contract notices that you must deliver (pricing, terms, quantity, product delivery, specification, addendum, breach notices and changes).

 If you can successfully convert these to email with assurance of your ability to prove valid receipt of your legal contractual notice, you will provide for a more agile and rapid response to situations that call for contract notice.

 Whether or not you are using electronic signatures on these contracts, or continuing to use paper and fax to record agreement; whether or not you want to continue to have the option to send notices by certified mail, courier, or fax, ALL of your agreements should specify an approach for notice by email.

 Important with email notices is to specify a method that will provide for an evidential record that will stand up to challenge, proving the content of the notice and specific uniform time of receipt.
 RSign’s Registered Email™ service provides such, with the evidence recorded in the Registered Receipt™ email returned to sender.

 Recommended language for legal notice template of contracts:

 For a notice or other communication under this agreement to be valid, it must be in writing and signed by the sending party, and the sending party must use one of the following methods of delivery: … email, with the sender using RSign’s “Registered Email™” service; …